CleverRaven/Cataclysm-DDA/doc/TILESET.md

 # TILESETS

+## Terminology

-A tileset is a package of graphic images for the game.
+* tileset - a package of graphic images for the game.

-One image that represents a game entity is called a sprite.
-Sprites with the same size and offset are combined together into tilesheets.
-They are all described further in `tile_config.json` file that describes how to map the contents of the sheets to various entities in the game.
-Finally, a tileset also requires a `tileset.txt` file that provides metadata.
+* sprite - an image that represents one game entity.

+* tilesheet - a collection of sprites with the same size and offset combined into one image file.

+* `tile_config.json` - file that describes how to map the contents of tilesheets to game entities in a machine-readable way.

+* `tileset.txt` - file that contains tileset metadata.

 ## Compositing Tilesets
-Prior October 2019, tilesets had to be submitted to the repo with each tilesheet fully composited and the sprite indices in `tile_config.json` calculated by hand.
+Prior to October 2019, tilesets had to be submitted to the repo with each tilesheet fully composited and the sprite indices in `tile_config.json` calculated by hand.
 After October 2019, tilesets can be submitted to repos as directories of individual sprite files and tile entry JSON files that used sprite file names, and a Python script that runs at compile time would merge the sprite images into tilesheets, convert the files names into sprite indices for the tile entries, and merge the tile entries into a `tile_config.json`.

 For the rest of this document, tilesets that are submitted as fully composited tilesheets are called legacy tilesets, and tilesets that submitted as individual sprite image files are compositing tilesets.

 ### tools/gfx_tools/decompose.py
 This is a Python script that will convert a legacy tileset into a compositing tileset.
 It reads the `tile_config.json` and assigns semi-arbitrary file names to each sprite index.
-Then it changes all the sprite indexes references to the file names.
-Then it breaks up `tile_config.json` into many small tile_entry JSON files with arbitrary file names, and pulls out each sprite and writes it to aseparate file.
+Then it changes all sprite index references to file names, breaks up `tile_config.json` into many small tile_entry JSON files with arbitrary file names, and writes each sprite into a separate file.

-It requires pyvips to do the image processing.
+It requires `pyvips` module to do image processing.

 It takes a single mandatory argument, which is the path to the tileset directory.
 For example:
 `python3 tools/gfx_tools/decompose.py gfx/ChestHole16Tileset` will convert the legacy ChestHole16 tileset to a compositing tileset.